 I had rather both thy eyes were out.

-Although the baker, like most husbands, would do anything to please his wife, he didn’t know what he could do against the devil’s determination.
+Although the baker, like most husbands, would do anything to please his wife, he didn’t know what he could do against the devil’s intent to castrate him.

 The wife took charge of the fight against castration.
 She understood that gender is merely a social construction, and used that banality against the devil.
 She declared to her husband: